Do you suffer from dry eye? Is MG probing right for you?

-At least 350 million persons worldwide, and in some Asian countries as many as 70% of their population, have Dry Eye.
-Meibomian Gland Dysfunction (MGD) is a major factor in nearly 90% of cases.1
+Over 350 million people worldwide have Dry Eye.
+Meibomian Gland Dysfunction (MGD) is a major factor in approximately 90% of cases.1

 What are Meibomian Glands?
 Why should they be probed?

-Scarring may occur at various points along the gland, allowing glands to be partially functional in oil secretion or entirely blocked.
-This important discovery explains why glands may produce some oil but still not be a healthy gland.
+Fibrosis (scarring) can occur at various points along the duct, allowing glands to be partially functional in oil secretion or entirely blocked.
+Glands may produce some oil but still not be healthy.
+Without clearing the gland of constrictions, the problem only progresses further while the root cause contributors to dry eye remain unaddressed.

 In 2017, the International Dry Eye Workshop II (DEWS) defined dry eye as “…a multifactorial disease of the ocular surface characterized by a loss of homeostasis of the tear film, and accompanied by ocular symptoms, in which tear film instability and hyperosmolarity, ocular surface inflammation and damage, and neurosensory abnormalities play etiological roles.”